Privacy privacy://junk-mailer-policy

 • In a business transfer such as a merger, acquisition, financing, or sale of assets, subject to applicable law.

-12) Sale / sharing language
+15) Sale / sharing language

+Because Junk Mailer may use advertising, sponsor links, affiliate-style links, analytics, or third-party scripts, some activity could be treated as “sharing” or “targeted advertising” under certain laws.
 Where applicable law grants rights related to those definitions, users may have rights to request access, deletion, correction, or to opt out of certain data uses.

-13) Retention
+16) Retention

 • Local browser data may persist until you clear site data or browser storage.